Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-Property rental areas that are affected through The Healthy Homes Standards in Te Mata include each:
+Property rental areas that are affected to Health Homes Standard.
+Healthy Homes Standard in Te Mata include each:

 • Living Room